Make-School-Courses/WEB-1.0-Web-Foundations/Assignments/043-CSS-Portfolio.md

 	- Create a link like this: `<a href="#about-me">About</a>`
 - Try implementing a custom font: https://fonts.google.com
 	- Follow this guide: https://developers.google.com/fonts/docs/getting_started
-- If you haven't try using two different fonts.
+- If you haven't, try using two different fonts.
 One for headings and the other for everything else.
 	- Apply the main font to the body: `body { font-family: Arial; }`
 	- Apply another font to the headings: `h1, h2, h3 { font-family: Gerogia; }`
 	- Combine this idea with Googles and explore some font pairs here: https://www.pagecloud.com/blog/best-google-fonts-pairings